MassimoTascone/splashseeker/README.md

 - Browse and search for a wide variety of images using keywords.
 - Show more images when searching for a keywords (show more button)
 - View detailed information about each image, including the photographer, likes, format, date of upload,...
+-  Download the image that you want in jpeg format (download button)
 - Responsive and user-friendly interface for seamless browsing and navigation.

 ## Backend